GLP to buy U.S. logistics portfolio for $4.55 billion

 The portfolio consists of 58 million square feet of assets across 20 markets, including Los Angeles, Metro D.C. and Pennsylvania, and will make GLP the second largest logistics property owner and operator in the United States, it said.

-The company last year teamed up with Singapore’s sovereign wealth fund GIC [GIC.UL] to buy a U.S. portfolio for $8.1 billion from various companies affiliated with the Blackstone Group L.P.
-(BX.N), marking its first foray into the country.
+The company last year teamed up with Singapore’s sovereign wealth fund GIC to buy a U.S. portfolio for $8.1 billion from various companies affiliated with the Blackstone Group L.P., marking its first foray into the country.